Functor homology over an additive category: Homology of bifunctors of AP-type

+The remainder of the section is devoted to the proof of theorem \ref{thm-AP-type-bis}.
 If $B':\A^\op\times\A^\op\to k\Md$ is of AP-type, then for all injective $k$-modules $M$, the bifunctor $\Hom_k(B',M)=\Hom_k(-,M)\circ B'$ is also of AP-type.
 Therefore, by proposition \ref{prop-Tor-Ext}, it suffices to prove the $\Ext$-isomorphism of theorem \ref{thm-AP-type-bis}.
 We shall prove this $\Ext$-isomorphism in two steps.
-We first reduce the proof to bifunctors $B$ `of special-AP-type', that is, bifunctors of the form $B(x,y)=A(x)\otimes P(y)$ for some particular antipolynomial functor $A$.
-Then we establish the isomorphism for these bifunctors of special AP-type.
+We first reduce the proof to bifunctors $B$ `of special-AP-type', that is, bifunctors of the form $B(x,y)=A(x)\otimes P(y)$ for some particular antipolynomial functor $A$ (see definition below).
+In a second step, we establish the isomorphism for these bifunctors of special AP-type.